ShiroHirano/StochasticSTF/README.md

 To specity precision, see the comments in `m_stochasticSTF.f90`.

-## Matlab: Usage and Compilation
+## Julia and Matlab: Usage and Compilation

-Running `main.m` calculates and plots a stochastic STF.
+Running `main.jl` or `main.m` calculates and plots a stochastic STF.